fastapi/fastapi/docs/deployment.md

 You can generate a project in about 2 min.

-The generated project has instructions to deploy it, doing it takes other 2 min.
+The generated project has instructions to deploy it, doing it takes another 2 min.

 ## Alternatively, deploy **FastAPI** without Docker